a-tabaza/genai_interview_questions/README.md

 # Large Language Models Interview Questions
 This repository contains interview questions about Large Language Models (LLMs).
-I'm basing it off of [Mastering LLM](https://www.masteringllm.com/course/llm-interview-questions-and-answers), credit to them for getting this project started, however, my contribution will be the answers.
-This is still a work in progress, once I get it to a good place, I will open it to contributions.

-_Note:_ I started by writing up the answers, but realized soon it would be much better to cite references, so I will be doing that from now on.
-Consider this a resource collective of sorts.
+I am using this reference: [Mastering LLM](https://www.masteringllm.com/course/llm-interview-questions-and-answers) as the base, credit to them for compiling it, however, I am taking _alot_ of liberies with editing the questions, as well as the answers, they are completely my own.

+_Note:_ I am trying to keep the answers I write myself to a minumum, since I am in no way or form an authoritative source on this topic.
+I will be providing references to the best of my ability.

 ## Preamble
 If you've reached the stage where you're interviewing for Generative AI roles, this will help you a lot.